BezrukavayaPA/BezrukavayaPA/README.md

 - 👋 Hi, I’m @BezrukavayaPA
-- 👀 I’m interested in human mind modelling in DL technologies.
+- 👀 I’m interested in human mind modelling with DL technologies.
 - 🌱 I’m currently learning Algoritms by T. Cormen.
 - 💞️ I’m looking to collaborate on any interdisciplinary projects in life sciences, especially neurology, brain data visualisation and Machine Learning
 - 📫 How to reach me: tg: @purrsaur, linkedIn: https://www.linkedin.com/in/purrsaur/, Instagram: @purrsaur